YasirMehmoodKtk/Vehicle_Condition_Monitoring_System/README.md

-# Fuel Theft Prediction and Vehicle Monitoring System
+# Condition Monitoring System for a Vehicle

 ## **Overview**
 This project is an **Integrated Vehicle Monitoring, Maintenance, and Management System (IV3MS)** that focuses on predictive and real-time monitoring of vehicle health, including an innovative **Fuel Theft Prediction System**.
 It utilizes **OBD-II technology**, data processing, and real-time monitoring to achieve efficient maintenance, fuel management, and theft detection.